 You can have our lawyers provide a complete evaluation of your case when you call 215-545-7676 to schedule a free, no-obligation consultation.

-Overview of Worker's Compensation Retaliation in Pennsylvania, New Jersey, and New York
+Types of Worker’s Compensation Retaliation in Pennsylvania, New Jersey, and New York

 An employer may retaliate in any one of a number of ways against an employee who files for workers’ compensation.
 In some cases, employers may attempt to get workers to quit by making jobs more challenging or unpleasant.